Gustav Klimt: Posthumous auction history

-In 2006, the 1907 portrait, Adele Bloch-Bauer I, was purchased for the Neue Galerie New York by Ronald Lauder reportedly for US$135 million, surpassing Picasso's 1905 Boy With a Pipe (sold 5 May 2004 for $104 million), as the highest reported price ever paid for a painting up to that point.
+In 2006, the 1907 portrait, Adele Bloch-Bauer I, was purchased for the Neue Galerie New York by Ronald Lauder reportedly for US$135 million, surpassing Picasso's 1905 Boy With a Pipe (sold 5 May 2004 for $104 million), as the highest reported price ever paid for a painting at that time.

 On 7 August 2006, Christie's auction house announced it was handling the sale of the remaining four works by Klimt that were recovered by Maria Altmann and her co-heirs after their long legal battle against Austria (see Republic of Austria v.
 Altmann).
 Altmann's fight to regain her family's paintings has been the subject of a number of documentary films, including Adele's Wish.
-Her struggle also became the subject of the dramatic film the Woman in Gold, a movie inspired by Stealing Klimt, the documentary featuring Maria Altmann herself.
-The portrait of Adele Bloch-Bauer II was sold at auction in November 2006 for $88 million, the third-highest priced piece of art at auction at the time.
+Her struggle also became the subject of the dramatic film Woman in Gold, a movie inspired by Stealing Klimt, the documentary featuring Maria Altmann herself.
+The portrait of Adele Bloch-Bauer II was sold at auction in November 2006 for $88 million, the third-highest-priced piece of art at auction at the time.
 The Apple Tree I (c.
 1912) sold for $33 million, Birch Forest (1903) sold for $40.3 million, and Houses in Unterach on Lake Atter (1916) sold for $31 million.
 Collectively, the five restituted paintings netted more than $327 million.
-The painting Litzlberg am Attersee was auctioned for $40.4 million November 2011.
+The painting Litzlberg am Attersee was auctioned for $40.4 million in November 2011.

-Visual art

-According to the writer Frank Whitford: "Klimt of course, is an important artist—he's a very popular artist—but in terms of the history of art, he's a very unimportant artist.
-Although he sums up so much in his work, about the society in which he found himself—in art historical terms his effect was negligible.
-So he's an artist really in a cul-de-sac."
-Klimt's work had a strong influence on the paintings of Egon Schiele, with whom he would collaborate to found the Kunsthalle (Hall of Art) in 1917, to try to keep local artists from going abroad.
-Artists who reinterpreted Klimt's work include Slovak artist Rudolf Fila.